JennyVivian99/JennyVivian99.github.io/_pages/portfolio.md

 Other projects
 ====
-- Analysis of the complex socio-ecological system of Colombia through ecological modelling
+- Analysis of the complex socio-ecological system of Colombia through ecological modelling.
-- Development of knowledge and technical methods for Air DNA analysis and collection
+- Development of knowledge and technical methods for Air DNA analysis and collection.
-- Recognition of gaps and future opportunities for future studies on soil fungi and bacteria
+- Recognition of gaps and future opportunities for future studies on soil fungi and bacteria.